The 7 Biggest Pitfalls of Moving Your Company into eCommerce

 As trends continue to shift post-pandemic, the return of in-store consumer traffic will majorly depend on the ever-changing growth and development of the eCommerce market and how business leaders handle the demand to create strong direct-to-consumer connections going forward.

 As the competitiveness of eCommerce continues to ramp up, the obvious solution may be to join the growing digital train and create a personal CRM app, but before you hang the closed sign on the shop door, it’s time to evaluate the pros and cons of entering the online retail experience.
+As a side note, here is a list of personal CRM tools you could consider.

 From the design and usability concerns to the price match competitors swallowing small business profits, entering the world of eCommerce can be a risky game.
 Here are seven pitfalls of moving your company into eCommerce and the strategies you’ll need to adopt as your move forward.